Epiphany's Music Program

 Our New Organ

-As of May 29, 2020, the Church of the Epiphany has contracted with M. L. Bigelow & Co., Organ Builders to construct a pipe organ for our new sanctuary.
+In May 29, 2020, the Church of the Epiphany contracted with M. L. Bigelow & Co., Organ Builders from American Fork, Utah to construct a pipe organ for our new sanctuary.

-The organ will have 37 voices over three manuals and pedal, comparable to the size of the Aeolian-Skinner organ in our current building.
+The three-manual organ will have 40 ranks–comparable to the size of the Aeolian-Skinner organ in our previous building on York Avenue.
 The key and pedal action will be mechanical with the exception of three ranks: Lieblich Gedackt, Basson, and Fanfare Trumpet, which will be electro-pneumatic.
 Stop action will be electric with multi-level memory and sequencer.

 To view the organ stop list, click here.